 [Note: GJEL Accident Attorneys Does Not Handle Class Action Lawsuit Cases]

 Class action settlements of this magnitude are historic.
 They are also a matter of huge public interest.
+These significant legal cases, often referred to as class action suits, involve various defendants such as the federal government, corporations like Volkswagen and Google, and government agencies like the USDA.
+They result in substantial payments to the plaintiffs, often numbering in the billions of dollars, and may also involve debt relief, vehicle buybacks, or compensation for affected individuals.
 And yet, it’s not easy to compile a complete list of these cases.

 This is partly because class action settlement amounts are a moving target until payments are made, long after the parties strike a deal.
 To make matters even more complicated, defendants sometimes reach separate settlements during litigation.
 Even if all parties agree to settle, the court must review and approve distribution plans, and the court of appeals can review them too.